-The survey indicates that mediators' assessment of the impact of their work is very positive in Romania, Bulgaria and FYRoM.
+The survey indicates that mediators' assessment of the impact of their work is very positive in Romania, Bulgaria and "the former Yugoslav Republic of Macedonia".
 This is due to the fact that mediators in these countries had employment contracts with relevant local institutions.
 Especially in Bulgaria and Romania, mediators have been working on longer term or permanent contracts which provides for consistency of their impact towards increased accessibility of various public services of Roma communities.